| [INDEX] [INSTALLATION] [MORE INFO] [BITS] [FEEDBACK] [HINTS] [VERSION]

 config file: ShipSoul will then also scan your incoming messages for their ship names.
 When

-- When you turn on the following config setting and state which races are allied to you - this are the races that send you
+an allied cover name is found, the allied secret name will be inserted.
+When you turn on the following config setting and state which races are allied to you - this are the races that send you

 their shipXown.dat and shipXfoe.dat files - on the following line in the